 Many in the Accounts Receivable industry know Neustar because of their TCPA compliance solutions.
 They are a major company that provides marketing, risk, registry, digital defense, and communications solutions.
 They are also a major provider of caller ID (CNAM) information to carriers.

 Through its Branded Contact Management and Caller Intelligence suites, Neustar offers Branded Call Display and Caller Name Optimization services to call originators, and Robocall Mitigation services to carriers.
 The company also markets a “Certified ID” service which provides visual indicators to a call recipient that a caller’s information has been authenticated and verified (Note: To my knowledge, this capability does not exist yet.
 Under that product link, the website says “We’re taking a leading role in developing standards and IP-based solutions.
 As standards emerge, we validate the authenticity of digital certificates…”)

-Last month the company announced it had acquired TRISTID, a provider of caller authentication and fraud prevention systems for contact centers.
+Last month the company announced it had acquired TRUSTID, a provider of caller authentication and fraud prevention systems for contact centers.

 I have a few thoughts.